-&lt;sup>12 The iMPC simulations are similar if we allow limited borrowing setting the constraint (4) at a negative and exogenous value of wealth.
+14 The iMPC simulations are similar if we allow limited borrowing setting the constraint (4) at a negative and exogenous value of wealth.

-&lt;sup>13 In section 6 we also consider a log income process given by the sum of a transitory and a permanent income component.
+15 In Section 6 we also consider a log income process given by the sum of a transitory and a permanent income component.
+In this case we calibrate the process using estimates by Jappelli and Pistaferri (2010) based on the SHIW.

-&lt;sup>14 The model is calibrated at annual frequency.
+16 The model is calibrated at annual frequency.
 The income process is discretized using Rouwenhorst's (1995) method.
 The stationary distribution is calculated using the lotteries algorithm, as in Auclert et al. (2021).
+For the income process, we adopt the AR(1) process parametrization from Auclert et al. (2024).
+This parametrization facilitates convergence to the same wealth-to-income ratio across different models, allows matching empirical and theoretical iMPC, and ensures a fair comparison of different frameworks.

-&lt;sup>15 The results do not change if wealth shocks are calibrated using median ( $\notin$ 21,000) rather than average income.
+17 The results do not change if wealth shocks are calibrated using median (\notin 21,000) rather than average income.